Ed Welch

 Edward William Welch (born 22 October 1947) is an English songwriter, composer, conductor and arranger.

 Early life and education

 Ed Welch had a classical music upbringing.
-He attended Christ Church Cathedral School from 1957-1961, where he was Head Chorister at Christ Church Cathedral, Oxford then a first music scholar at Ardingly College in Sussex.
+He attended Christ Church Cathedral School from 1957–1961, where he was Head Chorister at Christ Church Cathedral, Oxford, and then a first music scholar at Ardingly College in Sussex.
 He gained a scholarship to Trinity College of Music London, studying composition with Arnold Cooke.
 Upon graduating in 1965, he joined United Artists Music where he learned the various branches of the music business.
-He wrote arrangements, composed 'B' sides and plugged the UA catalogue at the BBC.
+He wrote arrangements, composed B-sides, and plugged the UA catalogue at the BBC.